compcareFacebook

 What are the limits for Pathology?

 In-hospital Pathology is paid at 100% of the Scheme rate, subject to Scheme protocols.
-It is unlimited on the PINNACLE and DYNAMIX options and limited on the other options (refer to the benefit guide for limits).
+It is unlimited on the ExecuCare and UltraCare options and limited on the other options (refer to the benefit guide for limits).

 Pathology out of hospital is funded from your day-to-day benefits.